The analyst on your side of the table.

-One flat fixed quote, in writing · no retainer, no call · free launch reports: 1 of 3 claimed
+One flat fixed quote, in writing · no retainer, no call · backtest it on a deal you already closed

 Express turnaround.
 Standard lands in five days.

 "Couldn't I just ask a chatbot?"
 A single prompt gives you a plausible summary.
 Verdict researches ten dimensions separately, checks each claim against its cited source, and is built to hunt for what's wrong, not smooth it over.
-See the method.
+See the method, or the honest case for a machine at all.

 Before selling a single report, we ran Verdict head-to-head against three published investigations and published the finding-by-finding comparison, misses included.
 Read it and disagree.

-An internal comparison, fully disclosed.
+An internal comparison, fully disclosed, misses on the record.
 No third party has graded Verdict yet.

 Built for the people writing the check.